tydaeus/notes/python/python_basics.md

 * `print(<string Output>)` - outputs a string to the console
 * `input(<string Prompt>)` - displays `Prompt` as a prompt for input, returns the resulting input (as a string)
 * `min()`, `max()`, and `round()`
+* `map(func, iterable, ...)` - applies func to each element of iterable(s), and returns an iterable map object representing the result
 * `hex(num)` - returns string representation of `num` in hexadecimal
 * `oct(num)` - returns string representation of `num` in octal
 * `bin(num)` - returns string representation of `num` in binary